 In about twenty percent of the situations I see, factors that motivated clients to obtain a new pet were not in the pets or the clients long-term interest.

 We often get pets soon after major life changes.
-The loss of a former pet, a move to a new home, commitment to a new partner and new children in the family are all common motivational factors.
+The loss of a former pet, the loss of a spouse, a move to a new home, commitment to a new partner or a new children in the family are all common motivational factors.
 A common error is obtaining a new pet too soon after one of these events occur.
-How we adapt to the changes brought about by one of these events is unpredictable, so my advice is to wait six months after any major life style change before deciding on a new pet.
+How we adapt to the changes brought about by one of these events is unpredictable, so my advice is to wait six months after any major lifestyle change before deciding on a new pet.
 Once you decide that the time is right, make the decision process a thoughtful process.
 Selecting a pet should never be a spontaneous or spur-of-the-moment decision by a single family member.
+Although I know you mean well, pets are also something best not given to cheer up a depressed friend, your mom, your dad.
+If they want the companionship of a pet, it is a decision best left to them.

 As important as timing is choice of the right pet.
 Pocket pets like hamsters, rats and mice have a built in advantage (or disadvantage) of a short life span.